mdrichardson/portfolio/README.md

 # Michael Richardson

+**Note: Some enterprise firewalls seem to block [https://www.mdrichardson.net](mdrichardson.net).
+If you'd still like to view my portfolio, you can go to [the GitHub Pages version](https://mdrichardson.github.io/portfolio).**

 Like many aspiring developers, I built this site to showcase my previous work and let you know a little bit more about me.
 It's definitely overkill to build this in React, since it's mostly a static site.
 However, this sets me up well for when I eventually add a blog.

 ## Portfolio Website